core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Some environments benefit from the availability of CoAP carried over reliable transports such as TCP or TLS.
 This document outlines the changes required to use CoAP over TCP, TLS, and WebSockets transports.
 It also formally updates {{RFC7641}}
-for use with these transports.
+for use with these transports, and RFC 6455 to extend well-known sockets (RFC 5785) to the ws and wss URI schemes.

 --- middle